kwikpost/kwikpost/README.md

 # kwikpost
-Convenient and quick way to buy and sell locally
+A C2C marketplace that allows users to buy and sell locally

 ## Technology stack